- What do I need to apply?

 - Is the program easy?
 Science wasn’t my best subject in high school.
 Will I be able to do this?

 While “easy” and “hard” are relative terms that mean different things to different students, we can tell you that the program is intense, by design.
-In Myology class you will learn the muscles of the body, what they do, what bones they begin and end on, and what nerves run through them.
-In Anatomy and Physiology you will learn the body’s different systems (skeletal, circulatory, digestive, nervous, etc.).
-In Pathology, you will learn about different diseases, syndromes, and problems that the body may encounter, and how you, as a massage therapist can help – or what to avoid.The hands-on classes (Swedish, Chair, Pregnancy and Sports massage modalities; treatment and energy techniques; and Shiatsu) teach you the practical applications of massage including how to drape the client, massage strokes, health intake forms, etc.
+In Myology class you can learn the muscles of the body, what they do, what bones they begin and end on, and what nerves run through them.
+In Anatomy and Physiology you can learn the body’s different systems (skeletal, circulatory, digestive, nervous, etc.).
+In Pathology, you can learn about different diseases, syndromes, and problems that the body may encounter, and how you, as a massage therapist can help – or what to avoid.The hands-on classes (Swedish, Chair, Pregnancy and Sports massage modalities; treatment and energy techniques; and Shiatsu) teach you the practical applications of massage including how to drape the client, massage strokes, health intake forms, etc.

 - How much studying is required?